bcgov/api-services-portal/e2e/README.md

 })
 ```

-### Directory Structure
+### 4.3 Directory Structure

-Be sure to place files necessary to run tests in the appropriate directory.
+Ensure that you place all the files necessary to run tests in the appropriate directory.

-Inside `./e2e/cypress`:
+Inside the `./e2e/cypress` directory:

-- `/downloads`: Any files that get downloaded while running the tests.
+- `/downloads`: Any files downloaded while running the tests
-- `/fixtures`: Files with fixed data to ensure repeatable test results.
-Includes things like like login credentials for API owners, developers, client IDs/secrets, etc.
+- `/fixtures`: Files with fixed data to ensure repeatable test results including items such a login credentials for API owners, developers, client IDs/secrets
-- `/pageObjects`: Test objects relevant to testing application.
+- `/pageObjects`: Test objects relevant to the testing application
-- `/plugins`: Files that enable you to tap into, modify, or extend the internal behavior of Cypress.
+- `/plugins`: Files that enable you to tap into, modify, or extend the internal behavior of Cypress
-- `/support`: Path to file to load before test files load.
+- `/support`: Path to the file to load before the test files load
-- `/tests`: Contains the actual test files.
+- `/tests`: Actual test files

+<<<<<<< HEAD
 ## Cypress IntelliSense
 >>>>>>> 541017a4 (Extends e2e testing documentation)